 After your baby is born, a cleft lip and/or cleft palate diagnosis will be confirmed through a physical exam.

 Treatments for cleft lip and cleft palate and related problems include:

-Doctors at Riley at IU Health strive to make the treatment process more efficient for your child and family through a multidisciplinary approach.
+Doctors at Riley Children's strive to make the treatment process more efficient for your child and family through a multidisciplinary approach.
 Once a week, the Cleft & Craniofacial Anomalies Program makes available as many experts as possible—specialists in areas such as plastic surgery, oral surgery, otolaryngology, orthodontics, dentistry, speech pathology, audiology and developmental pediatrics.
 This reduces the number of times your family must travel to our facilities.

 The Cleft & Craniofacial Anomalies Program is one of the largest and most experienced of its kind in the nation.
 In fact, the program cares for more children with cleft lip and/or cleft palate than any other hospital in Indiana.
 Our experts help set the national standard in cleft lip and palate care, providing comprehensive treatment to improve your child’s function and appearance.

 Key Points to Remember

 - Cleft lip and cleft palate are the most common birth defects affecting the face, occurring in approximately 1 in 600 newborns.